Pupil and Sports Premium

-Pupil Premium funding has been allocated to schools each year since 2011; the current allocation is £18,000.
-The proportion of disadvantaged pupils at Brookmead School is 11% (an increase of 2% over two years).
+Pupil Premium funding has been allocated to schools each year since 2011.
+The proportion of disadvantaged pupils at Brookmead School is 16% (an increase of 6% over three years).
 Because some cohorts have only a small number of disadvantaged pupils, detailed information regarding pupil outcomes is not published on the website to ensure pupil anonymity.
 The Pupil Premium strategy is reviewed in the Spring and Autumn Terms and funding allocated as part of the annual budget setting exercise.

-Our 2020 / 21 expenditure is being reviewed and the updated Pupil Premium strategy for 2021/22 is currently being written - watch this space for more information.
+Our 2022/ 23 expenditure is being reviewed and the updated Pupil Premium strategy for 2023/4 is currently being adjusted on the three year plan - watch this space for more information.

 What are the main barriers to achievement for disadvantaged pupils?

 emotional well-being and anxiety

 limited access to opportunities and resources to broaden learning experience and raise achievement

 lack of exposure to a range of vocabulary